go-macaron/docs/middlewares/binding.md

 - Your application (the final handler) will not even see the request if there are any errors when default error handling is applied.
 - Header `Content-Type` will be used to know how to deserialize the requests.

+{% hint style="tip" %}
-**Important Safety Tip** Don't attempt to bind a pointer to a struct.
+Don't attempt to bind a pointer to a struct.
 This will cause a panic [to prevent a race condition](https://github.com/codegangsta/martini-contrib/pull/34#issuecomment-29683659) where every request would be pointing to the same struct.
+{% endhint %}

 ### Form